asg017/blog/posts/2024/building-new-vector-search-sqlite/index.md

 This means more control over the speed, accuracy, and disk space that your vectors take up.

-Though initial, `sqlite-vec` will only support exhaustive full-scan vector search!
+Though initially, `sqlite-vec` will only support exhaustive full-scan vector search.
 There will be no "approximate nearest neighbors" (ANN) options.
 But I hope to add IVF + HNSW in the future!

 ## Demo